top of page

-The Price of a Fight: Understanding Legal Costs in BC Family Law
+Understanding Legal Costs in Family Law Cases in British Columbia

-But what if you also had to pay a portion of your ex-partner's legal bill?
+When we're navigating a family law case, our legal fees are often a primary concern.
+But what if we also had to pay a portion of our ex-partner's legal bill?
 In British Columbia, this is a real possibility, and it's a concept called "costs."

-Understanding how costs work is crucial because it can dramatically affect the financial risk of your case.
-The rules are completely different depending on which court you are in.
+Understanding how costs work is crucial because it can dramatically affect the financial risk of our case.
+The rules vary significantly depending on which court we are in.

 What Exactly Are "Costs"?

 In a lawsuit, costs are a sum of money the unsuccessful party is ordered to pay to the successful party.
 This isn't meant to be a punishment.
-Instead, it’s a way to partially reimburse the winner for the legal expenses they had to pay to get a fair result.
+Instead, it’s a way to partially reimburse the winner for the legal expenses they incurred to achieve a fair result.

 It’s important to know that costs usually don't cover the entire lawyer's bill.
 They are calculated based on a tariff in the court rules and are designed to promote fairness and discourage unreasonable behaviour in litigation.